tanzaki/laravel.blog-guides/getting_started.md

 Everything except for the `form_for` declaration remained the same.
-The reason we can use this shorter, simpler `form_for` declaration to stand in for either of the other forms is that `@article` is a *resource* corresponding to a full set of RESTful routes, and Rails is able to infer which URI and method to use.
+The reason we can use this shorter, simpler `form_for` declaration to stand in for either of the other forms is that `@article` is a *resource* corresponding to a full set of RESTful routes, and Laravel is able to infer which URI and method to use.
 For more information about this use of `form_for`, see [Resource-oriented style] (http://api.rubyonrails.org/classes/ActionView/Helpers/FormHelper.html#method-i-form_for-label-Resource-oriented+style).